 Many events and conventions offer lower prices when you buy your tickets far in advance.
 This may be because advance sales allow them to save money themselves – as well as to secure down payments and travel arrangements for venues and performing guests or speakers.
 For example, ticket prices for the Geek Gala go up by $5 in June so consider purchasing them now before it’s too late.

 Check for discount codes

 Fan groups, local businesses, and advance advertisements sometimes are provided with discount codes.
 Make sure to “like” the Facebook pages of your favorite events and sign up for their newsletters so that you can get the heads up when discounts are offered.
-For example, the Charlotte Geeks have a special discount code for ConCarolinas – you can utilize it by clicking here.
+For example, use code CC2019 for a special discount to ConCarolinas.

 Share the costs